Wer ist der, so von Edom kömmt: "Herr Jesu Christ, wahr' Mensch und Gott", BWV 127/1 (variant)

-The opening chorus of Bach's cantata Herr Jesu Christ, wahr' Mensch und Gott, BWV 127 appears revised, and transposed to E-flat major, as 19th movement in the Pasticcio.
-The original cantata was first performed on Estomihi Sunday (the last Sunday before lent), 11 February 1725 in Leipzig.
+The opening chorus of Bach's cantata Herr Jesu Christ, wahr' Mensch und Gott, BWV 127 appears revised, and transposed to E-flat major, as the 19th movement in the Pasticcio.
+The original cantata was first performed on Estomihi Sunday (the last Sunday before Lent), 11 February 1725 in Leipzig.

 Arioso "So heb ich denn mein Auge sehnlich auf", BWV 1088

 The arioso for bass voice "So heb ich denn mein Auge sehnlich auf" is the 20th movement of the pasticcio.
 In the second half of the 20th century it was attributed to Bach on stylistic grounds, and added as one of the Nachträge (later additions) to the Bach-Werke-Verzeichnis, under the number 1088.
 In BWV2a (1998) it was added to the 4th chapter (Passions and Oratorios).

 "Der Gerechte kömmt um", BC C 8

 "Der Gerechte kömmt um", the 39th movement of the pasticcio, is an arrangement for SSATB chorus and instrumental ensemble of the Tristis est anima mea motet attributed to Kuhnau.
 The arrangement is attributed to Bach, and may have been used, in Bach's time in Leipzig, as a funeral motet.
-20th-century editions of the Bach-Werke-Verzeichnis don't list this setting of Isaiah 57:1–2 (i.e., BWV deest): in the Bach Compendium it is known as D 10/3 (as part of the pasticcio) or C 8 (as separate motet).
+20th-century editions of the Bach-Werke-Verzeichnis don't list this setting of Isaiah 57:1–2 (i.e., BWV deest): in the Bach Compendium it is known as D 10/3 (as part of the pasticcio) or C 8 (as a separate motet).
 In the 21st century the separate motet is mentioned as BWV 1149.